Want to create interactive content? It’s easy in Genially!

 Training Template Invite includes:

-The company’s Learning Management System is Workday.
+The company’s Learning Management System is Workday Learning.
 It can be accessed from the company’s computer, and there is a mobile phone app available.
-The training content is exported from Articulate as a SCORM file and added to Workday.
-In Workday, we will create a learning program or path called 'Operations Contact Centre Upskill' that will host all modules.
+Each module has gor its lessons, with descriptions of that each lesson will cover and training materials nedded.
+The training content that is e-leanring is exported from Articulate as a SCORM file and added to the relevant lesson.
+In Workday, we will create a learning program or path called 'BAU Contact Centre Upskill' that will host all modules.
 It will include all digital lessons and activities included in the training program that showcase learners' progress.
-Staff need to be enrolled either by the contact centre manager or the learning and development team.
+Staff enrol themselfs of first day of trianing.
 Workday tracks progress, completion, and scores.

 Reminder Email